DHTMLX/docs-suite/docs/toolbar/how_to_start.md

 toolbar.data.parse(data);
 ~~~

-Detailed information on loading data into Toolbar is given in the article toolbar/load_data.md.
+Detailed information on loading data into Toolbar is given in the [](toolbar/load_data.md) article.